Kihumba/private-/Phase-B/Curriculum/05 - Test Driven Development/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should know what tests are, how to write them, and how the TDD approach can be beneficial in development.
+Aspiring Andelans  know what tests are, how to write them, and how the TDD approach can be beneficial in development.

 **Output**